RichM3/CSSDemo/Readme.md

 CSS Demos will provide the user with examples of:

-1) Recolor a card or toggle visibility
-2) A semantic button is used within a card component
-3) Weaving One Element Over and Under Another Element
+1) Rotating animations on both x and y axis
+2) Hover over effects
+3) Spinning animations
+4) Rotating images as links - Photo Array
+5) Moving a cube animation on click
-4) Flipping a card in CSS
+6) Flipping a card in CSS - Onclick Effects
-5) Rotate card
-6) Mouseover - Effects
-7) Resizing images based on cooresponding text sizes
+7) Floating animations
 8) Typewriter Effects
-9) Text Effects

 ### Wireframes